Easy Origami Car for Kids

 I am old enough to remember the first Transformer cartoons in the 80s (I realize that is only slightly after the dawn of man, but stick with me).
 And my brothers loved the Transformers.
 We watched that cartoon daily after school.
-How can kids not be captivated by this idea that there are (1) robots among us in secret and (2) those robots hide themselves in our world as cars and boomboxes? (for the millenials: boomboxes are like a 2 foot long phone that only has the “I Heart Radio” app) Hasbro brought the Transformers to life in the form of plastic action figures that moved around to become a truck or plane.
+How can kids not be captivated by this idea that there are (1) robots among us in secret and (2) those robots hide themselves in our world as cars and boomboxes? (for the millenials: boomboxes are like a 2 foot long phone that only has the “I Heart Radio” app) Hasbro brought the Transformers to life in the form of plastic action figures that moved around to become a truck, plane or automobile.

 The original cartoon was based on a Japanese toy line called MicroMan.
 MicroMan depicted a battle waged by robots that transform into cars.
 (Turns out Hasbro wasn’t as original as we thought –though I give them full credit for marketing power).
 I am guessing, though there is no proof of this, that Japanese transforming robots were inspired by Japanese origami.
 It just seems natural to me.

 So let’s harness your inner transformer and spark your imagination to create this simple origami car.
 Get your 6 x 6 piece of paper, it can be the same color on both sides or a different color.
 This origami car is a flat origami, meaning it only looks like a car on one side; therefore the back of the paper has no effect of the results.
-If you prefer to make a more complex 3D car there are several great options.
+If you prefer to make a more complex car there are several great 3D Origami Cars out there.
 I have included a video for a fun (but advanced skill jeep at the end of the post).
 For kids, beginners and anyone that just wants a 3-minute craft, watch my easy origami car video above.
 I swear there are no tricky parts and you will probably not even need to stop the video to follow along.

 Transformers Roll Out

 Better yet come up with your own design for a car using the simple car as a start point.
 You can transform it into whatever you want, give it only one wheel or make it a convertible.
 Or color the paper with markers to make it your own.
 Make it “more than meets the eye.”